SamEdwardes/samedwardes.com/blog/2022-02-15-data-science-setup-mac.md

 ## Homebrew

-Using a package manager is an easy to keep tools up to date, and forces a consistent approach for downloading and installing new tools.
+Using a package manager is an easy way to keep tools up to date, and forces a consistent approach for downloading and installing new tools.
 When ever possible, I try to `brew` install tools / software using [**Homebrew**](https://brew.sh/).
 To install homebrew run the following command:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"